About Papua New Guinea, Doing Business in Papua New Guinea

 There is evidence of the presence of Chinese traders on the Central Province coast in the 15th century.
 In the mid-1800s, European missionaries and traders began to settle along the coast of New Guinea Island.
 However, the Highlands region was not explored by Europeans until the 1930s.

-A German presence in the northern part of PNG grew in the late 19th century as part of a trading network.
-In 1883, the Queensland government in Australia annexed the south portion of New Guinea Island, in a bid to pre-empt a German annexation attempt.
+A German presence in the northern part of modern-day PNG, known as German New Guinea, grew in the late 19th century as part of a trading network.
+In 1883, the Colony of Queensland in Australia attempted to annex the southern part of modern-day PNG, in a bid to pre-empt a German annexation attempt.
 Great Britain then established the area as part of the protectorate of British New Guinea.
-Australia assumed administrative responsibility in 1901, and in 1906 the territory was named Papua.
-At the start of World War I, Australia occupied the German north-eastern section of the island.
+Australia assumed administrative responsibility from the British in 1902, and in 1906 it was renamed to the Territory of Papua.
+At the start of World War I, Australia seized German New Guinea, and it became known as the Territory of New Guinea.

 New Guinea was also the site of territorial manoeuvring and warfare during World War 2.
 Japanese forces occupied the northern half of New Guinea and got within 56 kilometres of Port Moresby.
 However, by January 1943, Australian and US forces had driven Japanese soldiers out of New Guinea.